jakejs/jake/README.md

     jake foo:fonebone  # This the foo:fonebone task

 The list displayed will be all tasks whose namespace/name contain the filter-string.

+You can also use `-Ti/lsi` to print a list of tasks indented by namespace.

+    $ jake -Ti
+    task default       # This is the default task. task asdf          # This is the asdf task. task concat.txt    # File task, concating two files together task failure       # Failing task.
+    task lookup        # Jake task lookup by name. namespace foo
+        task bar       # This the foo:bar task task fonebone  # This the foo:fonebone task

 ## Breaking things up into multiple files